shanakiraj/Twitter-Data-Classifier/README.md

 ### Conclusion

 Overall, the SVM model performed the best in terms of accuracy, precision, recall, and F1-score.
 However, the Naive Bayes model also performed well, especially in terms of precision.
-The Logistic Regression model performed the worst